Kunjal1999/Music-Genre-Recognizer/README.md

 # Music-Genre-Classifier

 Does what the name suggests.
 Classifies songs into genres: Electronic, Experimental, Folk, Hip-Hop, Instrumental, International, Pop, Rock.
+The features dataset includes an additional 8 genres.

 ## Dataset
 fma-small dataset was used for training and testing.
 The dataset consists of 8,000 tracks of 30s, with 1000 tracks for each of the 8 genres.
 The dataset can found [here](https://github.com/mdeff/fma).